Photos in Memphis, The Greatest Place to Stand Near Elvis

 The former home of Elvis Presley will also provide an oasis and a mecca for fans to cherish as they visit in person and online.
 The living room is beautiful, the Jungle Room with waterfall is oddly surreal in its 1970s décor, and the Meditation Garden is a favorite of many, many visitors.
 Travelers write in their reviews that when they stay up the road at the Graceland branch of a chain motel, they walk down to the meditation garden each morning or evening.
 That's what I would do.
 Many people stand by his grave for a long time.
 Many of them miss him personally, even though they have never met him.

-My friend will miss his 2012 vacation to Graceland, because he died suddenly between the anniversary of Elvis's death and the departed relative's birthday in 2011.
+My friend missed his 2012 vacation to Graceland, because he died suddenly between the anniversary of Elvis's death and the departed relative's birthday in 2011.
 His friends and family thought that he might die on the anniversary of Elvis's death sometime far into the future, but we were wrong.

 In 2012, I think that I must visit Graceland in honor of both Elvis Presley and my friend, also a working class guy that had found the road to success after extraordinary effort and a range of obstacles.
 He and Elvis both died too soon and I miss them both.

 While I don't believe the dead communicate with us, I do believe that angels bring us messages from beyond.
 Helping his wife clean out the house, I suddenly saw a misplaced recording of my friend in Elvis's voice.
-She made a copy for me and we went to lunch at a new place -- We walked in the door, right into a large statue of Elvis playing guitar and she shouted AHH!
-It was a great diner and her husband had been a wonderful cook.
-We sat in a booth and she found several businesses advertised on the placemats, all containing his first name, by coincidence.
-She believes it's a sign.
-I think we'll be visiting Graceland.
+She made a copy for me and we went to lunch at a new place.
+We walked in the door, right into a large statue of Elvis playing guitar and she shouted AHH!
+We sat in a booth and enjoyed a tasty meal from friendly hosts.